tanvach/prettygood_dsp/README.md

 ![download](images/download_button.png)

-In VSCode (with Platform IO installed), choose 'Open...' and select this repo's 'prettygood_dsp' folder.
+In VSCode (with Platform IO installed), choose 'Open...' or 'Open Folder...' and select this repo's 'prettygood_dsp' folder.

 ## 3. Make changes and upload
 Once you're happy making changes, click the checkmark button at the bottom of VSCode to build the new firmware.

 ![build](images/build_button.png)

-Platform IO should fetch all the dependencies automatically for you.
+Platform IO will fetch all the dependencies automatically for you.

-Once build is completed successfully, click the arrow buttom to upload the firmware through the USB.
+**Connect the DSP board via USB and double clicking the RESET button.
+This triggers the boot loader mode.
+Check that the blue LED stays on and QT_BOOT drive is mounted on your desktop.**

+Click upload button.
+It may take a minute or so for Platform IO to automatically detect the serial / COM port and upload new firmware.

 ![upload](images/upload_button.png)

-**NOTE: If the upload fails, your board may need to be put into 'program mode'.
-This is done by double clicking the RESET button on the DSP PCB.
-In this mode, the blue LED will stay on.**
+If upload hangs or fails, try disconnecting the USB and putting the board in boot loader mode again.

+Once sucessfully uploaded, you can disconnect the USB cable.

 ## Dependencies
  * [Adafruit Zero I2S](https://www.arduino.cc/reference/en/libraries/adafruit-zero-i2s-library/)